×Graptoveria 'Harry Watson'

 Learn more at How to Grow and Care for Graptopetalum.

-x Graptoveria 'Harry Watson' is an intergeneric hybrid between Graptopetalum paraguayense and Echeveria 'Rubella', created by Albert Baynes.
-First published and named by J. C. van Keppel in 1979.
+This succulent is an intergeneric hybrid resulting from the cross between Graptopetalum paraguayense and Echeveria 'Rubella' created by Albert Baynes.
+It was first published and named by J. C. van Keppel in 1979.